openvinotoolkit/openvino.genai/image_generation/stable_diffusion_1_5/cpp/README.md

     conda create -n SD-CPP python==3.10
     pip install -r requirements.txt
     ```
-2. Download a huggingface SD v1.5 model like [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5), here another model [dreamlike-anime-1.0](https://huggingface.co/dreamlike-art/dreamlike-anime-1.0) is used to test for the lora enabling.
+2. Download a huggingface SD v1.5 model like [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5).
+Here, another model, [dreamlike-anime-1.0](https://huggingface.co/dreamlike-art/dreamlike-anime-1.0), is used to test for the lora enabling.
 Ref to the official website for [model downloading](https://huggingface.co/docs/hub/models-downloading).

-3. Model conversion from PyTorch model to OpenVINO IR via [optimum-intel](https://github.com/huggingface/optimum-intel).
-Please use  the script convert_model.py to convert the model into `FP16_static` or `FP16_dyn`, which will be saved into the SD folder.
+3. Convert the model from PyTorch to OpenVINO IR via [optimum-intel](https://github.com/huggingface/optimum-intel).
+Use the `convert_model.py` script to convert the model into `FP16_static` or `FP16_dyn`, which will be saved into the SD folder.
     ```shell
     cd scripts
     python -m convert_model.py -b 1 -t FP16 -sd Path_to_your_SD_model